 Internal communication teams do much more than just disseminating company information.
 They foster a sense of community, encourage employees to work together for a common goal, and create a cohesive company culture.
 When employees have an increased sense of purpose they’re more productive and become brand advocates and ambassadors for your company.
 Internal communication must be used for maintaining a connection with your employees and winning their trust.

 In addition, as the workforce becomes more dispersed and mobile, internal communication is more important than ever.
 Keeping remote employees engaged is crucial and providing everyone in the company the proper tools to communicate like Slack or Zoom can help develop employee relationships and facilitate clear communication.

 3. Design a great onboarding experience

 Many companies don’t have a new employee orientation program, much less an employee onboarding experience, but this is critical to employee success.
-In fact, according to the Harvard Business Review, 33 percent of new hires look for a new job within their first six months on the job and this can be largely attributed to their onboarding experience.
+In fact, according to the Harvard Business Review, 33 percent of new hires look for a new job within their first six months on the job and this can be largely attributed to their employee onboarding experience.
 You should design a program that’s measurable, tailored to specific audiences (i.e. sales reps get a different orientation than customer service reps), and has clear objectives.

 4. Implement stay interviews

 While exit interviews are valuable, they don’t help you keep an employee that’s about to leave.
 Stay interviews are individual conversations between the manager and employee that help companies understand what’s important to employees and get ahead of retention issues.
 They should be an open dialogue that’s used to build trust with employees and gather their perspective on their experience.
 By understanding what works and what doesn’t, you can identify their motivation for staying with the organization and work towards goals that keep them interested.
 This technique also enhances internal talent pipelines and provides great insight into global areas for improvement as a company.